Follow along at app.xysq.ai or check back here as xysq ships new features.

 Your memory, structured

-Your interactions become memories.
-Your memories become knowledge.
-The wiki is the source of truth — not a RAG bucket that re-derives answers on every query.
+Your interactions and the sources you add accumulate into one vault, not a RAG bucket that re-derives answers on every query.
 What you know compounds over time.
 You never start over.